Customer Notice on Coronavirus-related DisruptionsLast update: Mar 12th · 10:58 UTC (2020-04-05 08:11 UTC)

-Due to the SARS-CoV-2 (aka.
-2019 nCoV) outbreak originating from Wuhan, we currently project moderate to severe disruptions for international trade connections and manufacturing, also impacting raw materials supply and logistical support.
-Currently our impression is that the coronavirus outbreak is not contained and that disruptions will hit the European economic zone imminently.
+Due to the worldwide SARS-CoV-2 (aka.
+2019 nCoV) outbreak, we currently project moderate to severe disruptions for international trade connections and manufacturing, also impacting raw materials supply and logistical support.
+The coronavirus outbreak is not contained and we project that disruptions will hit the European economic zone imminently.

 Kautschuk-Group produces the majority of its product portfolio in China, Germany, and the United States.
 Most of our products are produced locally and redundantly, however, even in local production we are still bound to factors such as limits on production capacities and international supply chain issues.